pdoehle/swc-notes/openRefine.md

 * There are 48 results.
 We can click on the *Show: 50* link at the top to see them all.
 1. *scientificName* > *Facet* > *Text facet*.
 * Notice we can combine filters and facets.
-* Filters give us a subset of the data based on the criteria we set while facets give an overview description of the data currently selected.
+* *Filters give us a subset* of the data based on the criteria we set while *facets give an overview of the selected data.
 * We can click on the names and use the *Inclue/Exclude* links to display one or the other.

 ## Sorting
 * You can sort by different criteria.
 1. *mo* > *Sort...*
 2. Sort by text.

 > **What's the problem with this method?**
+>
 > 10 comes after 1 when sorting by text.

 1. Sort *mo* by number.
 * You can sort by multiple columns.
-1. Put another sort on plot by number.
+1. Also sort on plot by number.

 > **What plots have entries for January?**
+>
 > 3, 5, and 19.

 * If I want to sort by just plot, I check the box *sort by this column alone* when creating a sort.
 1. Sort by only *plot*.
 2. Remove all sorts by clicking on the *Sort* link at the top and selecting *Remove sort*